-This chapter uses accounting data disclosed by the Japanese major banks (city banks and long-term credit banks) to quantify their risk exposures and illustrate the impact that this risk has on bank management.
-In Section 1 we consider the impact on corporate value and accounting profit or loss.
-In Section 2, we consider the impact on the BIS capital adequacy standards.
+This chapter uses accounting data disclosed by the major Japanese banks (city banks and long-term credit banks) to quantify their risk exposures and illustrate the impact of this risk on bank management.
+In Section II.A, we consider the impact on corporate value and accounting profit or loss.
+In Section II.B, we consider the impact on the Bank for International Settlements (BIS) capital adequacy standards.

-• We begin by estimating risk exposures at the end of the next half accounting term (six months hence).
-In the formula for doing this (shown below), t stands for the length of the term, K for book value at the end of the preceding term, $S_0$ for prevailing market price at the end of the preceding term, $S_t$ for prevailing market prices at the end of this term, $r_E$ for return on equity, and $\sigma_E$ for equity price volatility.
+We begin by estimating risk exposures at the end of the next-half accounting term (six months hence).
+In the formula for doing this (shown below), t stands for the length of the term, K for book value at the end of the preceding term, $S_0$ for the prevailing market price at the end of the preceding term, $S_t$ for the prevailing market prices at the end of this term, $r_E$ for return on equity, and $\sigma_E$ for equity price volatility.

-$$S{t} = S{0} \exp \left[ \left( r{E} - \frac{\sigma{E}^{2}}{2} \right) t + \sigma{E} \sqrt{t \varepsilon} \right], \text{ as } \varepsilon \sim \Phi(0, 1)$$ (1)
+$$S{t} = S{0} \exp\left[\left(r{E} - \frac{\sigma{E}^{2}}{2}\right)t + \sigma{E}\sqrt{t}\varepsilon\right], \text{ as } \varepsilon \sim \Phi(0, 1).$$ (1)

-- The disclosure documents furnished by the banks do not provide details on the specific issues in their equity portfolios or the amounts invested in each.
-For the purpose of simplicity, therefore, we have assumed that each bank had a portfolio which structure was the equivalent of the TOPIX index.
-We consider the TOPIX index to be a good approximation because the equity portfolios of city banks and long-term credit banks are generally made up of equities of listed medium and large-size companies with whom these banks have entered into cross-shareholding relations as an outgrowth of lending transactions. - To demonstrate the increase in risk exposures to equity write-offs, we have compared indexes calculated for two periods: the end of March 1992, which marked the beginning of full-fledged efforts to clean up bad loans after crash of bubble economy, and the end of March 1997, which was the most recent time at which the banks were not given the option of accounting for equities at cost.
+The disclosure documents furnished by the banks do not provide details on the specific issues in their equity portfolios or the amounts invested in each.
+For the purpose of simplicity, therefore, we have assumed that each bank had a portfolio whose structure was the equivalent of the Tokyo Stock Price Index (TOPIX).
+We consider the TOPIX to be a good approximation because the equity portfolios of city banks and long-term credit banks are generally made up of equities of listed large and medium-sized companies with whom these banks have entered into cross-shareholding relations as an outgrowth of lending transactions.

-2-1 Impact on corporate value and accounting profit or loss
+To demonstrate the increase in risk exposures to equity write-offs, we have compared indexes calculated for two periods: the end of March 1992, which marked the beginning of full-fledged efforts to clean up bad loans after the bursting of the "bubble" economy, and the end of March 1997, which was the most recent time at which the banks were not given the option of accounting for equities at cost.

-(1) Value at risk (VaR)
+A. Impact on Corporate Value and Accounting Profit or Loss 1.
+Value at risk (VaR)

-We will begin by considering the impact on corporate value by calculating VaR (holding period t is a half-year, confidence interval is 99% tile) as shown in Equation (2).
+We will begin by considering the impact on corporate value by calculating VaR (holding period t is a half-year, confidence interval is the 99th percentile, as shown in equation (2).